-To appropriately document the identification and offset, where necessary, of the emissions resulting from the Project, FRA is issuing this Final General Conformity Determination.
-The Authority, in coordination with BAAQMD, will commit to purchase of additional offsets to net all criteria pollutant emissions to levels that are below the General Conformity de minimis level for each calendar year that exceedances occur.
-Refer to Section 11.2, Compliance with Conformity Requirements, for details on the Authority's commitments.
+To appropriately document the identification and offset, where necessary, of the emissions resulting from the Project, FRA is issuing this draft General Conformity Determination.
+Prior to issuing a Final General Conformity Determination, the Authority will enter into an agreement with the BAAQMD to offset, as necessary, any emissions resulting from the Project through the programs described in Section 12.2, Compliance with Conformity Requirements.